modusemerson/focus-test/README.md

 # Focus assesment - postman Tests

-This ia a collection built in postman, download the colleciton and import from your postman
+This is a collection built in postman, download the colleciton and import from your postman

 ## Usage
    1. Clone this Repo to your local